eboto/Conductor/README.md

 ### Building A Queue

 After we have a new `CDQueueController`, we can create a queue and add it.
 For this example we will create a serial queue.
 I usually do this after the application has finished launching.
-Give it a meaningful name, that will be useful later on in your logging when you want to know which queue an error went down.
+Give it a meaningful name, that will be useful later on in your logging when you want to know where an error occurred.

 ```objective-c
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions